Good Morning and Welcome to St. Mary’s Episcopal Church!

 Columbia-Harlem Homeless Medical Partnership Tuesdays from 5:30-7:30 pm; free medical clinic with dental consults 1st& 3rd Tuesdays, psychiatry 1st Tuesdays, occupational therapy 2nd& 4th Tuesdays.
 No ID required.

-Wednesday Evening Prayer at St. Mary’s Every Wednesday at 7 pm—on a brief hiatus.
+Wednesday Evening Prayer at St. Mary’s Every Wednesday at 7 pm at the Harlem pier (Hudson River & 125th St)!
+On hiatus for August.

 Narcotics Anonymous (Convent Ave Group) Thursdays at 7:30 pm

-Free Friday Movie Night! every Friday at 6:00 pm. sept 21: the wrong man (1956, nr, 1h45m, noir drama) true story of an innocent new yorker arrested for armed robbery. dir. alfred hitchcock, w/ henry fonda, vera miles.
+Free Friday Movie Night! every Friday at 6:00 pm… sept.7: the breadwinner (2017, pg-13, 1h34m, animated drama) a young woman finds creative ways to support her family in taliban-controlled afghanistan. nominated for an oscar as best animated feature 2018.
 Come for the fellowship, the movie, the popcorn, dinner and the fun… volunteers always needed and welcome.

 Metro New York Adventist Forum Led by Ms. Janet Schultz.
 Adventist Forum gathers on the second Saturday of the month (please check for specific dates).